Pranali Rathod

 Pranali Rathod (born 15 October 1999) is an Indian actress who primarily works in Hindi television.
-Rathod is best known for her portrayal of Akshara Goenka in Yeh Rishta Kya Kehlata Hai and Prarthana Parikh Randhawa in Kumkum Bhagya.
+Rathod is best known for her roles in Barrister Babu and Yeh Rishta Kya Kehlata Hai.

 Early life

-While a 2022 article in the Times of India claimed that Rathod was years old then, she was in fact born on 15 October 2000, having since revealed that she was 23 years old in 2023.
+Rathod was born on 15 October 1999.
 She was raised in Maharashtra.

 Career

 Rathod made her acting debut in 2018 with Pyaar Tune Kya Kiya's Season 10 (Pyaar Pehli Baar), where she portrayed Saanvi in the first episode.
 In 2019, she portrayed Suman Pandey in Jaat Na Poocho Prem Ki opposite Kinshuk Vaidya.

-She then played the villainous Saudamini 'Mini' Bhaumik Greenwood in Barrister Babu in 2020, opposite Jason Shah.
+She then played the villainous Saudamini 'Mini' Bhaumik Greenwood in Barrister Babu in 2020, opposite Pravisht Mishra and Jason Shah from which she gained recognition.
 In 2021, she portrayed Radha Sahani in Kyun Utthe Dil Chhod Aaye opposite Yash Tonk.
 That same year, she made her web debut with Chutzpah, where she portrayed Richa.

 From October 2021 to November 2023, Rathod played Akshara Goenka in StarPlus's longest-running series Yeh Rishta Kya Kehlata Hai, opposite Harshad Chopda.
 The show proved to be a major turning point in her career.
 She received the ITA Award for Best Actress Popular Drama for her performance twice.
 In 2022, Rathod reprised her role as Akshara Goenka on the game show Ravivaar With Star Parivaar.

 From 2024 to 2025, Rathod portrayed Durga Kalmera in Durga – Atoot Prem Kahani, opposite Aashay Mishra.

-From February to September 2025, Rathod portrayed Prarthana Malhotra in Kumkum Bhagya, opposite Namik Paul.